Baba Kadam

 Veersen Aanandrao alias Baba Kadam was a Marathi novelist famous for his detective novels.
 During his career his wrote over 50 novels, most notably, Bhalu, Panch, and Najuk Bote.

-Personal life

-Early life

-Born in Kolhapur he did his schooling from Vidyapeeth High School, Kolhapur and after graduation from the Chhatrapati Rajaram College he studied law.

 Professional life

 As a law graduate he worked as a police prosecutor.
 While working as a police prosecutor he experienced number of human incidents related to humorous side, which he penned down his experiences in the court and he became popular as a novelist.
 His work also gave him a deep knowledge of different police laws such as the IPC and the CrPC.